givingjar/blog.givingjar.org/_posts/2016-08-31-charity-spotlight-mini-maker-foundation.md

 The Mini Maker Foundation also makes the application process easy.
 If a school can't send a teacher to the foundation's space, the space will gladly be brought to them.
 A field trip can even be sponsored to bring the kids out!

+![][11]

 ## Big Wins

-Starting a nonprofit and receiving the coveted 501(c)(3) designation are pretty big accomplishments and The Mini Maker Foundation accomplished both this year.
+Starting a nonprofit and receiving the coveted 501(c)(3) designation are pretty big accomplishments.
+The Mini Maker Foundation accomplished both this year.
 Shortly thereafter, they also hosted their very first fundraiser.

 The Mini Maker Foundation has already helped their first round of teachers, too.
 [East Lansing High School][3] and [Life Tech Academy][4] have both received 3D printers.
 They have also assisted [Perry High School][5] with their 3D printer.